Kate Cooper

 Teaching Interests

-bioinformatics education, modular education, bioinformatics for K-12
+bioinformatics education, modular education, bioinformatics for K-12, reproducibility in bioinformatics

 Research Interests